From January 2024 we have spaces in the following year groups :

 - Specific health and special access reasons ( whose healthcare plan or statement indicates a need to attend a particular school)

-- Pupils who live nearest to the school, ‘as the crow flies’, ie measured in a straight line.
+- Pupils who live nearest to the school, according to KCC distance checks.

 If a reception place is available, an offer will be made subject to proof of residence at the time of entry for the parents and child.
 Any residential move which takes place between 18th April and the end of the first school term will be investigated to establish if a short term let has been taken for the purpose of securing a school place outside the families intended residential area.